 What is the difference between removal and deportation in common usage?+

-In everyday language, "deportation" often refers to any forced removal from Canada.
-In Canadian immigration law, "deportation order" is a specific legal term referring to one of three types of removal orders — the most serious type.
-The other two are departure orders and exclusion orders, each with different consequences.
+In everyday language, "deportation" often means any forced removal from Canada.
+In Canadian immigration law, "deportation order" is a specific term for one of three removal orders set out in IRPR s.223, and it is the most serious.
+The other two are the departure order and the exclusion order, each with different rules for coming back.

 🍁 Your Next Step